Step 7 of the PW Hiring Process

 Guided Participation: $11 hourly rate

 After shadowing in a zone for 60-90 minutes at Level 1, if you’re thinking you want the job, Level 2 shifts provide the opportunity for hands-on learning with a trainer.
-You’ll work alongside them for the same 60-90 minute procedure and practice what you’ve seen demonstrated.
+You’ll work side by side for the same 60-90 minute procedure that you observed and practice what you’ve seen demonstrated.
 You are still in the interview and internship stage at this point and either party is free to part ways at any time with no obligation to the other.

 Intern Level 3